 Who we are and what this is

 Without wanting to get too much into personal backgrounds and so forth, for anyone interested we have added a bit of information regarding our own movie views, which may help explain what we write about the featured movies on this site.
-We should also add that, given the likely spoilers, if not full-on bisection of certain plot points, our takes and interpretations of the movies covered on this site are very much intended for people who have already seen them.
-It’s intended purely for fun, having been suggested by Lisa as a result of our obsessive movie viewing at our local Cinema.
+We should also add that, given the likely spoilers, if not full-on bisection of certain plot points, our takes, interpretations and views of the movies covered on this site are very much intended for people who have already seen them.
+This is intended purely for fun, having been suggested by Lisa as a result of our obsessive movie viewing at our local Cinema.

 The Blue Corner - Pete

 The Red Corner - Lisa